sunel/laravel-layout/README.md

 ```
 * Adding Top Menus

-You can added Top menus dynamicaly using events
+You can added Top menus dynamicaly by listening to event **page.block.html.topmenu.getMenus.before**.

 ```php